I explore how attention shapes our interaction with the world

 From curiosity to cognition

 I grew up in Göttingen, Germany, and my fascination with cognition kicked off during my social year at a care facility, where I quickly learned that the human brain is as puzzling as it is fascinating.
-Not wanting to put myself in a box too early, I opted for a B.Sc. in Cognitive Science in Osnabrück—a little bit of everything to keep my options open.
-Then I jumped into the deep end with an M.Sc. in Neuro-Cognitive Psychology at LMU Munich.
+Not wanting to put myself in a box too early, I opted for a B.Sc. in Cognitive Science in Osnabrück – a little bit of everything to nurture my various interests.
+Then I jumped into an M.Sc. in Neuro-Cognitive Psychology at LMU Munich.

 Some days, I’m a cognitive psychologist.